Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 	* [7th](https://github.com/NDKoehler/DataScienceBowl2017_7th_place)
 		* Checkpoint folder is required to run the project, but it has been removed from dropbox

+* We are moving on from the lung cancer competition for now.
-* Download data for cervical
+* Download data for cervical spine fracture detection
+* Attempt running code for the cervical spine fracture detection competition

 #### Where do you need help from Veronika?